ryantig/GUSLI/README.md

 - Integrating client with [NIXL](https://github.com/ai-dynamo/nixl), see [install script](./80scripts/integration_with_nixl.sh)
 - Integrating server with [SPDK](https://github.com/spdk/spdk), see [install script](./80scripts/integration_with_spdkbdev.sh)

-> ⚠️ Gusli team assisted with the above integrations for testing purposes, but it is not responsible for it and integration can break if any of the above open source projects introduce breaking changes.
+> ⚠️ Gusli team assisted with the above integrations for testing purposes.
+It is not responsible for it and integration can break if any of the above open source projects introduce breaking changes.

+***

 ## Support / Contributing
 The current Maintainers Group for the project consists of: